If you’re starting out with your own edible garden, then planting a sugar snap pea is a great way to get natural, low-maintenance, vegetables.

 Sugar Pea And Feta Salad

-The benefit of sugar peas is that you don’t have to spend a long time preparing and cooking it.
+The benefit of sugar peas is that you don’t have to spend a long time preparing and cooking them.
 You can quickly make a bowl full of nutritious pea salad in a short time.

 Healthier Sugar Snap Pea And Chicken